KieueCaprie/satellaview-plus-linux-launch-script/README.md

 TODO:
 - Figure out how to get the most up-to-date Linux client for Satellaview+ in case of future updates.
 Current script downloads V5.
+- Compile SNES9x in an AMD64 environment, somehow.